 Our findings raise a number of potential issues.
-While atrial capture is unlikely to be of consequence, "shocktopics" could in theory provoke VT/VF given the capacity for asynchronous "R on T" pacing.
-Numerous studies have shown that VT/VF can reliably be induced by a mechanical impulse (e.g., commotio cordis)17-21.
-However, as this is critically dependent on the impact landing precisely over the trailing edge of the preceding ventricle repolarisation wave, the vulnerable window is narrow in both time and location.
-Other factors also suggest that the probability of VT/VF induction is likely to be low.
+While atrial capture is unlikely to be of consequence, "shocktopics" could in theory provoke VT / VF given the capacity for asynchronous "R on T" pacing.
+Numerous studies have shown that VT / VF can reliably be induced by a mechanical impulse (e.g. commotio cordis).
+However, as this is critically dependent on the impact landing precisely over the trailing edge of the preceding ventricle repolarization wave, the vulnerable window is both narrow in time and location.
+Other factors also suggest the probability of VT / VF induction is likely to be low.
 Ventricular capture with coronary IVL is comparable to VOO pacing in that both are asynchronous and lack the ability to sense intrinsic cardiac activity.
-Historic data indicate that VOO pacing is associated with a low risk of significant arrhythmia and, although much less used in contemporary practice, transient mode switching to VOO remains commonplace during interrogation of modern devices22.
+Historic data indicates VOO pacing is associated with a low risk of significant arrhythmia and although much less used in contemporary practice, transient mode switching to VOO remains commonplace during interrogation of modern devices.22

-On the basis of animal data, historic pacemaker data, and the absence of VT/VF generation in the present study (albeit in a limited sample size), the risk of coronary IVL precipitating VT/VF would appear to be low.
-However, this remains to be fully defined and may be higher compared to other mechanical stimuli of similar magnitude considering the target population and the effects of acute (e.g., as a consequence of coronary IVL balloon inflation or in the context of acute coronary syndrome) and chronic myocardial ischaemia on arrhythmogenic susceptibility^{16,17}.
-ECG gating would in theory remove this risk entirely and is incorporated (although not used as standard) into most modern ESWL devices20-22.
-These devices, however, deliver a substantially greater number of pulses at a similar or higher frequency23.
+On the basis of animal data, historic pacemaker data, and the absence of VT / VF generation in the present study (albeit in a limited sample size), the risk of coronary IVL precipitating VT / VF would appear to be low.
+However, this remains to be fully defined and may be higher compared to other mechanical stimuli of similar magnitude considering the target population and the effects of acute (e.g. as a consequence of coronary IVL balloon inflation or in the context of acute coronary syndrome) and chronic myocardial ischaemia on arrhythmogenic susceptibility. ^{16,17} ECG gating would in theory remove this risk entirely and is incorporated (although not used as standard) into most modern ESWL devices.
+20-22 These devices though deliver a substantially greater number of pulses at a similar or higher frequency.
+23

-The Shockwave Medical coronary IVL system utilises sparkgap technology (electrohydraulically generated lithotripsy) to generate the shock wave.
-Thus, while any electrical current is isolated from the myocardium and "effectively contained" within the IVL balloon, an EM signal is invariably produced.
-These EM signals account for the voltage "spikes" observed on ECG monitoring with each coronary IVL pulse, that in some cases were misinterpreted as intrinsic "R" waves.
-Similar mis-sensing of EM signals by a pacemaker could lead to inappropriate device inhibition.
-In pacemaker-dependent patients, this has the potential for loss of output for up to 10 secs (maximum duration of treatment) if unrecognised and the IVL pulse is not associated with ventricular capture.
-However, it is important to emphasise that we have not observed such an issue and, in the absence of reports of pacemaker mis-sensing, this remains unsubstantiated.
-Moreover, in the one patient so far to have live device interrogation, IVL pulses not associated with mechanical capture did not result in mis-sensing in either the atrial or ventricular channel.
+The Shockwave Medical coronary IVL system utilises spark-gap technology (electrohydraulic-generated lithotripsy) to generate the shock wave.
+Thus, while any electrical current is isolated from the myocardium and 'effectively contained' within the IVL balloon, an electro-magnetic (EM) signal is invariably produced.
+These EM signals account for the voltage "spikes" observed on ECG monitoring with each coronary IVL pulse, that in some cases were misinterpreted as intrinsic 'R' waves.
+Similar missensing of EM signals by a pacemaker could lead to inappropriate device inhibition.
+In pacemaker dependent patients, this has the potential for loss of output for up to 10 secs (maximum duration of treatment) if unrecognised and the IVL pulse is not associated with ventricular capture.
+However, it is important to emphasise that we have not observed such an issue and in the absence of reports of pacemaker missensing this remains unsubstantiated.
+Moreover, in the one patient so far to have live device interrogation, IVL pulses not associated with mechanical capture did not result in missensing in either the atrial or ventricular channel.
 This may reflect more advanced EM bandpass filters in these devices.
-The effects of coronary IVL on implanted devices will be systematically evaluated in the DISRUPT CAD III study (NCT03595176).
+The effects of coronary IVL on implanted devices will be systematically evaluated in the DISRUPT CAD-III study (NCT03595176).